 The 3G switch-off is coming.

 As the 4G and 5G rollout across Aotearoa increases momentum, it’s now time to look ahead and prepare to farewell the 3G network.
-By the end of March 2025, when you'll be able to access 4G everywhere you currently have 3G (or 5G, where available), we will switch off the 3G network.
+By 31 December 2025, when you'll be able to access 4G everywhere you currently have 3G (or 5G, where available), we will switch off the 3G network.

 Everything you do now on 3G will be significantly better on 4G - and even more so on 5G.
 Plus, our 5G coverage will continue to expand further as we, like many other mobile network providers worldwide, reallocate resources towards the 5G rollout.